krober10nd/SeismicMesh/paper/paper.md

 # Statement of Need

-Despite the fact that many mesh generation programs exist such as Gmsh and CGAL, it is rare to find capabilities that incorporate geophysical data directly into the mesh generation process to appropriately size elements.
+Despite the fact that many mesh generation programs exist such as Gmsh [@doi:10.1002/nme.2579] and CGAL [@cgal:rty-m3-20b; @cgal:r-ctm2-20b], it is rare to find capabilities that incorporate geophysical data directly into the mesh generation process to appropriately size elements.
 This in part contributes to the reality that automatic mesh generation for geophysical domains largely still remains an unsolved problem.

 However some freely available packages have been created to script mesh generation from geophysical datasets such as in coastal ocean modeling [e.g., @roberts2019oceanmesh2d; GMT and Terreno @gorman2008systematic] and reservoir modeling [e.g., MeshIT @cacace2015meshit].
 To ease the burden of mesh development for geophysical problems in seismology, the aim of this package is to provide a simple-to-use Python package to script mesh generation directly from seismic velocity models.
 This is accomplished first by building a mesh density function directly from seismic velocity models and then supplying these inputs to a mesh generator that can use these inputs while operating at scale.